Jroyaldev/claude-sermon/sermon-research-app/README.md

 2. Enter your search terms in the General Search field
 3. Review results from multiple academic databases
 4. Select papers to add to your citation library
+5. Use the **Open Access** toggle to show only freely available papers

 ### Biblical Terms Search
 1. Use the Biblical Terms Search for theological concepts